-1. Do foreign lenders (including non-bank foreign lenders) require a licence/regulatory approval to lend into your jurisdiction or take the benefit of security over assets located in your jurisdiction?
+1. Do foreign lenders require a licence/regulatory approval to lend into your jurisdiction or take the benefit of security over assets located in your jurisdiction?

-No, as far as cross-border loans are concerned.
+No, as far as cross border loans are concerned.

 2. Are there any laws or regulations limiting the amount of interest that can be charged by lenders?